omarihamza998/cpx-research/README.md

 	CPXSettings cpxSettings = new CPXSettingsBuilder("YOUR_APP_ID", "YOUR_USER_ID").build();
 ```

-You must provide the app id and the user id using this builder.

-And you will also be able to provide other customization parameters using different methods (see the table [1.
-Customization Options Table] below for all customization options).
+And you will also be able to provide other customization parameters using different methods (see the table below for all customization options).

-Table .1 Customization Options
+Table .1 Optional Customization Options

  \# | Method | Description | Default Value
  ---|--------|------------ | -------------